 J. Graham Disque

 Professor (Ph.D., Marriage and Family Therapy, Virginia Polytechnic Institute and State University, 1992).
-Professional interests include: A systems approach to school counseling, Body centered therapies i.e. Hakomi and PBSP, Equine assisted learning and therapy, Wilber's model of integral consciousness, and Non-Dual approaches to spirituality.
+Professional interests include: Internal family systems, systemic group work, family constellations, somatic experiencing, focusing, NVC, trauma work, body centered therapies i.e. Hakomi and PBSP, Equine assisted learning and therapy, and Non-Dual approaches to spirituality.

 Ph.D., LMFTProfessor Emeritus of CounselingAssociate Professor and Counseling Program Coordinator (Ph.D., Marriage and Family Therapy, Texas Tech University, 1986).
 Professional interests include: marriage & family therapy, treatment for survivors of sexual abuse, evolutionary psychology, and attachment theory.

 Ph.
 D., NCCDirector of Field ExperienceAssistant Professor of Counseling (Ph.D.
 Philosophy in Counseling, Old Dominion University, 2013)